Career Studies, Grade 10, Open GLC2OH

 This course teaches students how to develop and achieve personal goals for future learning, work, and community involvement.
 Students will assess their interests, skills, and characteristics and investigate current economic and workplace trends,work opportunities, and ways to search for work.The course explores postsecondary learning and career options, prepares students for managing work and life transitions, and helps students focus on their goals through the development of a career plan.

-Learning Strategies 1: Skills for Success in Secondary School, Grade 9, Open GLE1OI
+Learning Strategies 1: Skills for Success – Grade 9, Open GLE1OI

 This course focuses on learning strategies to help students become better, more independent learners.
 Students will learn how to develop and apply literacy and numeracy skills, personal management skills, and interpersonal and teamwork skills to improve their learning and achievement in school, the workplace, and the community.The course helps students build confidence and motivation to pursue opportunities for success in secondary school and beyond.